HAPRIvn/Open-Access-Data/README.md

 # Citing
-Please contact <HAPRI@ueh.edu.vn> for proper citation if you are planning to use any of the generated data in your research paper or commercial use, otherwise please cite as "Thang Vo and Dinh Nguyen, HAPRI Open Access Database, Health and Agricultural Research Institute."
+Please contact <HAPRI@ueh.edu.vn> for proper citation if you are planning to use any of the generated data in your research paper or commercial use, otherwise please cite as "HAPRI Open Access Database, Health and Agricultural Research Institute."

 # Terms of Use: